getlago/lago-docs/docs/guide/08_addons/oneoff-invoices.md

 sidebar_position: 2
 ---

-# Create one-off invoices from add-ons
+# Create one-off invoices
 One-off invoices allow you to bill immediately one or several add-ons to a customer.
-This guide will show you how to create a one-off invoice for a specific customer using the add-ons.
+This guide explains how to create a one-off invoice for a specific customer using the add-ons.

-## Creating a One-Off Invoice
+## Creating a one-off invoice
 To create a one-off invoice for a specific customer:

 1. Select the customer from the list of customers; and
 2. Click the **"Actions"** button located in the upper-right corner and select **"Create one-off invoice"**.

-## Adding Add-Ons items to this Invoice
+## Adding add-ons to one-off invoices
 Now that you have started the flow to create a one-off invoice, it's time to add one or several add-ons to it:

 1. Click **"Add an add-on"** to add a new add-on to the invoice;